novocaine/sourcemapped-stacktrace/README.md

 The nice part about doing it ourselves is that the library could be extended to work in browsers that don't support sourcemaps, which could be good for logging and debugging problems.
-Currently, only Chrome is supported, but it would be easy to support those formats by ripping off [stacktrace.js](https://github.com/stacktracejs/stacktrace.js/).
+Currently, only Chrome and Firefox are supported, but it would be easy to support those formats by ripping off [stacktrace.js](https://github.com/stacktracejs/stacktrace.js/).

 ## Known issues

-* Doesn't support exception formats of any browser other than Chrome
+* Doesn't support exception formats of any browser other than Chrome and Firefox
 * Only supports JS containing //# sourceMappingURL= declarations (i.e. no support for the SourceMap: HTTP header (yet)
-* Some prominent sourcemap generators (including CoffeeScript and Traceur) don't emit a list of 'names' in the source-map, which means that frames from transpiled code will have (unknown) instead of the original function name.
+* Some prominent sourcemap generators (including CoffeeScript, Traceur, Babel) don't emit a list of 'names' in the source-map, which means that frames from transpiled code will have (unknown) instead of the original function name.
 Those generators should support this feature better.